Janjhy/BitcoinHelperDemo/README.md

 ### timemachine:
 If valid date range is given, the route calculates the best pair of days when to buy and sell for maximum profit.
+If no profit can be made in the given range, the "Text" field indicates so, and the "BuyDate" and "SellDate" values are null.

 Example request:  "/BitcoinHelper/timemachine/2020/01/1/to/2020/3/01"